I went to Georgia for one reason: I wanted new mountains.

 Best Season | June to mid-October (early October = quiet trails + autumn colors)

-Accommodation | Guesthouses in every village — no tent required
+Accommodation | Guesthouses in every village, no tent required

-Cash | Take enough from Mestia — no ATMs along the trail
+Cash | Take enough from Mestia, no ATMs along the trail

 Phone Signal | Decent coverage throughout, with the occasional blackout

-Navigation | Use maps.me — accurate and reliable
+Navigation | Use maps.me, it was accurate and reliable

 Major Peaks on the Horizon | Ushba (4,710 m), Tetnuldi (4,858 m), Shkhara (5,193 m)